I was in the mood for something sweet today.

-- 1 cup unsweetened carob chips (if you can only find the sweetened variety, try removing the agave from the recipe)
+- 1 cup unsweetened carob chips (if you can only find the sweetened variety, try removing the sweetener from the recipe)

-- Combine cereals and sunflower seeds in a small bowl, set aside
+- Combine cereals and sunflower seeds in a small bowl and set aside

 - Boil water in a large soup pot.
-Once boiled, place a metal bowl over the top of the pot (make shift double boiler).
+Once boiled, place a metal bowl over the top of the pot (or double boiler).
 Place coconut oil in the metal bowl to melt

 - Once coconut oil is melted, add carob chips and melt

-- Meanwhile, combine agave, salt, and vanilla extract
+- Meanwhile, combine honey, salt, and vanilla extract

-- Pour agave mixture into metal bowl and stir quickly until combined
+- Pour honey mixture into metal bowl and stir quickly until combined

 - Combine cereal mixture with melted carob chips